-“To be honest with you . . .”
-What is the customer hearing? “. . . because I lie to you the rest of the time.”
+“To be honest with you …” What is the customer hearing? “… because I lie to you the rest of the time.”

 “I don’t know.”
-When you say “I don’t know.” you are saying to your customer, “I don’t know.
+When you say “I don’t know,” you are saying to your customer, “I don’t know.
 They didn’t train me well and this company always keeps me in the dark.”

-“I think . . .” or “I believe. . .”
-“What time does the mall across the street open on Sunday?”
+“I think …” or “I believe …” “What time does the mall across the street open on Sunday?”
 “I think 11 a.m.”
-Here is what the customer is hearing you say, “I have no clue, but here is my best guess. . . “
+Here is what the customer is hearing you say, “I have no clue, but here is my best guess… “

 “Okay.”
 Your customers may be parents.
 When they asked their six-year-old, “Are you going to clean your room before dinner?” and the child said, “Okay,” what were the parents thinking?
 When the parents asked their sixteen-year-old, “You’re going to be home by midnight, right?” and the teen said “Okay,” what do you think the parents were thinking?
 “Okay” to them means “Maybe.
 Maybe not.”
 So when you say “Okay” the customer is hearing “Maybe.
 Maybe not.”
 Or he is hearing “Okay,” which means “good.”
 So your customer feels your service is good, not better, just average.
 Nobody raves about average.

-PROPER PHRASE: I apologize.
+PROPER PHRASE: “I apologize.”
 (More on this below.)

 PROPER PHRASE: Explain what the policy is but don’t use the word “policy.”